Bentonite: Applications With Coal As Bentonite-Clay In Foundry Applications, And Others

 Use Of Bentonite In Refractory Environments Without Coal

 In the production of fire clay bricks, just a 1.5% by weight addition of bentonite to the usual materials increased compressive strength significantly - it is thought that bentonite increases coagulation of the mixture.
-The increased porosity and inner surface area leads to improved refractory performance(17).
-Furthermore, in the production of predominantly kaolin-based refractory bricks, the addition of bentonite in proportions of 2% has been shown to increase both strength and density of bricks produced - whilst reducing cost(18).
+The increased porosity and inner surface area leads to improved refractory performance(18).

 Other Uses Of Bentonite And Coal

 On large scales, mixtures of bentonite and coal are used as landfill linings and toppers.
-Following from the aforementioned absorbent behaviour of bentonite-anthracite mixtures, in a landfill, it is prized for its ability to absorb harmful materials which leach out of the rubbish pile, such as heavy metals(21) including cadmium, lead and nickel.
+Following from the aforementioned absorbent behaviour of bentonite-anthracite mixtures, in a landfill, it is prized for its ability to absorb harmful materials which leach out of the rubbish pile, such as heavy metals(25) including cadmium, lead and nickel.
 In this study, bentonite was used in a ratio of 2:1 to coal, and altogether used alongside sand.
-Crucial in such applications is the resistance of the overall material to pressure, and it has been found that sand-bentonite-coal exhibits good compressive strength and high density when all three components are used together(22).
+Crucial in such applications is the resistance of the overall material to pressure, and it has been found that sand-bentonite-coal exhibits good compressive strength and high density when all three components are used together(26).
+In other similar studies, bentonite and coal have been shown to be good sorbents for a variety of liquid based contaminants arising from waste streams and landfill - but authors noted that there is no effect of the carbon type material on its own, rather it requires the bentonite to be present to effectively absorb the contaminants(27).
+This behaviour has been adopted elsewhere with effective results against leaching lead showing the efficacy of the bentonite coal system(28).

 - Bentonite is a type of clay that is prized for its porosity, workability and non-toxic nature